Reclaim Party

-The Reclaim Party is a right-wing political party in the United Kingdom.
-It was launched in 2020 by British actor and political activist Laurence Fox, with funding from Jeremy Hosking.
+The Reclaim Party is a right-wing populist political party in the United Kingdom.
+It was launched in 2020 by English political activist and actor Laurence Fox, with all of its funding from a single donor, Jeremy Hosking.
+It does not solicit donations or charge membership fees.

+History

 Founding

 The party was first registered on 13 March 2019 by Jeremy Hosking as Brexit Express.

 In September 2020, Fox attracted funding for a new political party, provisionally called Reclaim, and dubbed "UKIP for culture".
-In October 2020 the party change its leader from Jeremy Hosking to Laurence Fox.
+In October 2020, the party changed its leader from Jeremy Hosking to Laurence Fox.
 It emerged in the same month that the party name had yet to be successfully registered with the Electoral Commission as there was a naming conflict with the "Reclaim Project" of Manchester, an established charity giving opportunities to working-class children.
-In February 2021, the party changed its registered name from Brexit Express, to The Reclaim Party.
+In February 2021, the party changed its registered name from Brexit Express to the Reclaim Party.

-In December 2021, newspapers reported Hosking would continue to fund The Reclaim Party.
+In December 2021, newspapers reported that Hosking would continue to fund the Reclaim Party.

+Parliamentary representation

+MP Andrew Bridgen was expelled from the Conservative Party in January 2023 for tweeting "As one consultant cardiologist said to me, [the COVID-19 vaccines are] the biggest crime against humanity since the Holocaust", repeating COVID conspiracy claims and for breaching lobbying rules.
+In May 2023, he joined Reclaim, becoming the party's first MP.
+He resigned from the party in December 2023.

+Cooperation agreement with Reform UK

+On 12 June 2023, Reform UK and the Reclaim Party announced a mutual co-operation agreement for the upcoming by-elections, whereby Reform UK would stand in Mid Bedfordshire and Reclaim would stand in Uxbridge and South Ruislip.
+Both parties lost all by-elections and lost their deposits, with Dave Kent (Reform) getting the highest support at 3.7% in Selby and Ainsty.

+Platform

+The party states a sovereigntist, anti-woke, and anti-gender outlook in its manifesto, as well as a lack of belief that there is a climate crisis.

+Electoral record

 2021 London mayoral election

 In March 2021, Fox announced he would stand in the London mayoral elections, in order to "fight against extreme political correctness" and to "end the Met's obsession with diversity and inclusivity".
-His candidacy was endorsed by Reform UK, who stood aside for him in the election, and Nigel Farage.
-The major source of Fox's campaign funds was Brexit backer Jeremy Hosking, who, in the first quarter of 2021, gave The Reclaim Party more than £1,000,000 in cash and services.
+His candidacy was endorsed by Reform UK, who stood aside for him in the election, and by Nigel Farage.
+The major source of Fox's campaign funds was Brexit backer Jeremy Hosking, who, in the first quarter of 2021, gave the Reclaim Party more than £1,000,000 in cash and services.

 In the mayoral election, Fox finished in sixth place with 47,634 votes (1.9 per cent), losing his £10,000 election deposit.

 2021 Scottish Parliament election

-The party stood one candidate, Leo Kearse, in the Scottish Parliament election, held in May 2021.
-In Glasgow Pollok, Kearse received 114 votes (0.3 per cent).
+The party stood one candidate, Leo Kearse, in Glasgow Pollok for the 2021 Scottish Parliament election; he received 114 votes (0.3 per cent), coming in eighth place on the constituency list.